danmayer/coverband/README.md

   config.s3_access_key_id = ENV['AWS_ACCESS_KEY_ID']
   config.s3_secret_access_key = ENV['AWS_SECRET_ACCESS_KEY']

-  # config options false, true, or 'debug'.
-Always use false in production
+  # config options false, true. (defaults to false)
   # true and debug can give helpful and interesting code usage information
-  # they both increase the performance overhead of the gem a little.
+  # and is safe to use if one is investigating issues in production, but it will slightly
-  # they can also help with initially debugging the installation.
+  # hit perf.
   config.verbose = false
 end
 ```